byronwolfman/kanka-client/README.md

 ## Example Usage

 Note that error-checking is skipped for brevity.

+### Client Setup

 The API client itself can be setup with a few calls:

 ```go
 package main